Estate Tax Planning Trusts: A Comprehensive Guide

 The Qualified Small Business Stock exemption, or QSBS, is the best tax break around.
 As a result of Congress’s push early in the new millennium to encourage Americans to start...

 Green energy is having its moment.
 Almost half of all new homes in the United States have solar panels.
-And the Biden Administration and Congress have decided to go all in to incentivize investment in renewable resources.
+And the previous government and Congress decided to go all in to incentivize the purchase of renewable energy projects through generous tax benefits.

-In particular, the Inflation Reduction Act (IRA) increased and extended previously available tax benefits — tax credits and depreciation — for specific renewable energy projects, including solar.
+In particular, the Inflation Reduction Act (IRA) increased and extended previously available tax benefits, tax credits and depreciation, for specific renewable energy projects, including solar.
+The current administration has passed a new tax bill on July 4th, 2025 and decided to keep these tax benefit incentives till 2027.

 In case you haven’t read about tax credits and depreciation from our previous articles, you can do so here.
 In summary, tax credits are a dollar-for-dollar reduction in the amount of taxes you owe.
 The government lets you deduct a certain percentage of solar purchase costs from your taxes.
 Depreciation, instead, refers to the amount of value that a physical asset loses over time.
 You can take a tax deduction for some or all of the amount of the value an asset loses over time, reducing your taxable income and saving money on your taxes.

-The basic tax benefits of buying qualified solar infrastructure projects are massive, you can receive up to 130% of your purchase in tax savings in year 1, as we explain in detail in our solar project purchase tax benefits guide.
+The basic tax benefits of buying qualified solar infrastructure projects are massive, you can receive up to 145% of your purchase amount in tax savings in year 1, as we explain in detail in our solar project purchase tax benefits guide.

 What is a Flip Partnership?